CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] BLL method(s) required for Delete
 * Form A – Single Item CRUD
   * [ ] Form correctly populates DropDownList controls on Page_Load event
+  * [ ] Form correctly applies an appropriate search technique (use of filter where requested)
   * [ ] Form correctly looks up and displays a single item
   * [ ] Form does not use DataSource controls to fill/populate data-bound controls
   * [ ] Form uses disabled (non-editable) controls for all data that is not related to Add/Update functionality
   * [ ] Form correctly uses Validation controls for client-side validation of Add/Update functionality
+  * [ ] Form correctly uses Validation controls for server-side validation of Add/Update functionality
   * [ ] Form correctly adds data to a database
   * [ ] Form correctly gives up-to-date feedback on whether the add was successful or not
+  * [ ] Form correctly refreshes the web page display whether the add was successful or not
   * [ ] Form correctly updates data in the database
   * [ ] Form correctly gives up-to-date feedback on whether the update was successful or not
+  * [ ] Form correctly refreshes the web page display whether the update was successful or not
   * [ ] Form correctly performs Delete of data (or equivalent) in the database
   * [ ] Form correctly gives up-to-date feedback on whether the attempted delete (as applicable) is successful
+  * [ ] Form correctly refreshes the web page display whether the delete was successful or not
+  * [ ] Messages correctly identifies items on the web page.

 ## **Part 3** – Scenario Number: ________